randyhyde@earthlink.net

 enjoy most of its use in the Windows sector.

-Based on what I've seen, it is (by an order of magnitude) the most
+Based on what I've seen, it is (by an order of magnitude) the mostbut I somewhat doubt it's the most popular assembler.
+It seems to only

 popular assembler out there.
 MASM is the 800-pound gorilla, NASM is